ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

 This differs from ordinary software installation: admission depends on whether the target embodiment supports the module's operational assumptions, and installation has governance significance.

-\subsection{Invocation Compatibility}
+\subsubsection{Invocation Compatibility}

+This is the second gate in Figure~\ref{fig:compat_overview}, evaluated at call time rather than admission time: an installed module may still be unsafe to invoke under the current world state.
 Given planner state $s$, ECM $e$, runtime $R$, and policy $P$, invocation is compatible if: \begin{enumerate}[leftmargin=*] \item The caller provides all required inputs with compatible schema and units. \item The preconditions in $\mathit{Beh}_e$ hold in state $s$. \item The resources required by $\mathit{Res}_e$ are currently allocatable. \item The requested permissions remain valid under $P$. \item The planner can accommodate declared completion and failure semantics. \end{enumerate}

 A module may be installed yet not currently safe to call.
 For instance, a navigation ECM may be present but not invocation-compatible if localization confidence has dropped below its declared precondition threshold.